Toggle mobile menu visibility

 • Application forms received will not be reviewed until after the closing date deadline.

-• All applications received will be acknowledged by email within three days of receipt of the application and supporting documents.
+• All applications submitted will be acknowledged by email within three working days of receipt of the application and supporting documents.

 • Eligible and fully completed applications, received by the closing time/date, will be assessed by a grant assessment panel against the criteria outlined.